SebiAi/custom-nothing-glyph-tools/README.md

 * Windows :white_check_mark:
 * Mac :white_check_mark:

 I have only tested the scripts on Linux.
-Somebody else managed to do it on Windows.
-There *should* be nothing preventing them to run on MacOS.
+Multiple people managed to do it on Windows and MacOS.
 ## Phones
-* Nothing Phone 1 :white_check_mark:
+* Nothing Phone (1) :white_check_mark:
-* Nothing Phone 2 :white_check_mark:
+* Nothing Phone (2) :white_check_mark:

 Works on both Nothing devices.
+Supports all 33 Zones on Phone (2).

 ***